ewaldmire/ascender/docs/docsite/rst/userguide/main_menu.rst

 .. note::

-    Clicking on **Dashboard** from the left navigation bar or the Ascender logo at any time returns you to the Dashboard.
+    Clicking on **Dashboard** from the left navigation bar or the climber logo at any time returns you to the Dashboard.

 Jobs view